ranjit-singh/mentor-on-demand-app/Readme.md

-# Spring Boot, MongoDB, Angular Restful API Tutorial
+# Spring Boot, JPA, MongoDB, Angular Restful API

-Build a Fully-Fledged Todo App with Spring Boot & MongoDB in the Backend and Angular in the frontend.
+Mentor On Demand with Spring Boot, JPA & MongoDB in the Backend and Angular in the frontend.

 ## Requirements